Documentation · v0.3

 npm install sir-chats-a-lot

-Mount it in your app (Next.js App Router shown; the same pattern works in Remix, Astro, or plain React):
+Mount it in your React app (Next.js App Router shown; the same component pattern works anywhere you can render React):

 app/scal.tsx